These kimchi shrimp cakes are made with kimchi, tofu, and shrimp. It makes a great appetizer or serve with rice as a main dish.

 I have enjoyed stews, pan cakes, fried rice, and patties, etc with it all through the winter.
-It has been a wonderful culinary journey with my fabulous Kimchee this winter.
+It has been a wonderful culinary journey with my fabulous Kimchi this winter.

-The guest lists are; Kimchee, shrimps, tofu, chives, panko crumbs, eggs, sesame oil, sesame seeds, salt and pepper.
+The guest lists are; Kimchi, shrimps, tofu, chives, panko crumbs, eggs, sesame oil, sesame seeds, salt and pepper.

-In a bowl combine shrimps, kimchee, tofu and some chopped chives (or green onions).
+- In a bowl combine shrimps, kimchi, tofu and some chopped chives (or green onions).

 My sweet angel loved it.
 I meant to serve them as a snack but she ate them like a dinner with some rice.

-- 8 21-25 counts large frozen shrimps, thawed and chopped
+- 8 (21-25 counts size) large frozen shrimps thawed and chopped

 - 8 oz firm tofu drained